 Regression Analysis is a statistical process that involves identifying the relationship between independent and dependent attributes.
-The first studies of it dates to the early 19th Century by Legendre using Least Square Methods.
+The first studies of it date to the early 19th Century by Legendre using Least Square Methods.
 Since then, various methods of estimating the coefficients of regression were developed.
 The purpose of this article is to build and understand the internal working of linear regression using a gradient descent approach.
 The goal is two-fold- a) to give an intuitive understanding of linear regression internals using gradient descent approach and b) To be comfortable with the concept of gradient descent which is very most frequently used for building Neural Network architectures.

 Assume that we have data that has m data points and n features/attributes.
 Therefore, our data is now a matrix of size mXn.
 But, for computational purposes, it is better to arrange the samples by columns and features/attributes as rows